-This is the second paper I presented at the EICAR 2012 conference in Lisbon recently.
+This is the second paper I presented at the EICAR 2012 conference in Lisbon.
 As before, It’s posted here rather than on the ESET resources page for conference papers in accordance with EICAR’s copyright stipulation that EICAR conference papers be posted on personal web sites.

 And here’s the abstract: